jessicayd/chrome-extension/README.md

-# Chrome New Tab Extension 🧸
+# chrome new tab extension 🧸
-Enhance your Chrome browsing experience with our Chrome Extension, a versatile tool crafted to function as your default new tab and homepage for Google Chrome.
-This extension offers a range of productivity-enhancing features, along with engaging mini-games to provide both utility and entertainment.
+This Chrome Extension was built to replace the default new tab page and homepage for Google Chrome.
+It offers a range of productivity-enhancing features, along with engaging mini-games to provide both utility and entertainment!

-## Installation
+## installation
 1. Clone this repository or download the ZIP file.
 2. Open Google Chrome.
 3. Go to `chrome://extensions/`.